LocationHow to get to the Jack Up The 80s site

 Postcode for sat nav: PO33 4BH Smallbrook is located nearby all major transport routes meaning it is easily accessible to all.

 Limited parking can be found to the rear of the main arena.
 Enter via the main gate and marshals will direct you through.
-Ryde School have kindly allowed us to use their land at Smallbrook and will be charging just £2 per day, all proceeds will go to their chosen charities.
+Ryde School have kindly allowed us to use their land at Smallbrook and will be requesting a small charge per day, all proceeds will go to their chosen charities.

 With a dedicated taxi rank on site and frequent shuttle buses running directly to Ryde Bus Station we do encourage drivers to leave their cars behind and take public transport.

 Southern Vectis will be operating special Jack Up The 80s shuttle buses to transport festival-goers from Ryde Bus Station directly to/from the festival site throughout the day/evening on the Saturday & Sunday.
 This is a short 10 minute ride.
 Buses from/to all major Island towns connect here.

 Ryde Taxis are based at Smallbrook and will be providing a service throughout the duration of the weekend to anyone who wishes to be transported to and from the festival site.
 They have the largest fleet of vehicles on the Isle of Wight and offer in-car payment machines.
 Please contact Ryde Taxis on 01983 811111 to book in advance.